octopus-network/btc-staking-icp/README.md

-# otbtc-staking
+# btc-staking-icp

-otBTC Staking is an implementation for staking BTC on Internet Computer, built upon the ckBTC implementation.
+BTC Staking is an implementation for staking BTC on Internet Computer, built upon the ckBTC implementation.
 It comprises a set of canisters (smart contracts) enabling users to stake their BTC on the Internet Computer and earn rewards.

 ## Canisters

+### BTC Staking Pool

+This canister encompasses the following functionalities:

-* otBTC Minter: The otBTC Minter canister acts as a wrapper for the ckBTC Minter canister, providing functionalities such as `get_btc_address` and `update_balance` for depositing BTC.
-Additionally, it facilitates the locking of ckBTC tokens for otBTC holders and offers functions for users to withdraw BTC from either the otBTC Staking Pool or otBTC Ledger.
+* Serving as a wrapper for the ckBTC Minter canister, the BTC Staking Pool canister provides essential functionalities like `get_btc_address` and `update_balance` for facilitating BTC deposits.
+* It manages the storage of ckBTC tokens within its sub-accounts for users who deposit BTC.
+* The canister handles the staking of ckBTC tokens in its main account for users seeking to acquire otBTC tokens.
+Additionally, it functions as a staking pool for ckBTC tokens, treating them as equivalent to BTC tokens.
+* Users are offered functions to withdraw BTC from either the main account (by unstake from Staking Pool) or the sub-accounts (ckBTC escrows).

+### otBTC Ledger

-* otBTC Ledger: This component is a standard ledger implementation utilizing the [ICP Ledger](https://github.com/dfinity/ic/tree/master/rs/rosetta-api/icp_ledger).
+This component is a standard ledger implementation utilizing the [ICP Ledger](https://github.com/dfinity/ic/tree/master/rs/rosetta-api/icp_ledger).
 It incorporates functionalities of the ICRC2 token standard.
-* otBTC Staking Pool: The otBTC Staking Pool canister serves as a platform for otBTC holders to stake their otBTC tokens and receive rewards.

 ## Business Features

 ### Deposit BTC

-The process for BTC holders to deposit their BTC to the otBTC Staking Pool canister via the ckBTC implementation proceeds as follows:
+The process for BTC holders to deposit their BTC to the BTC Staking Pool canister via the ckBTC implementation proceeds as follows:

-* The user obtains the deposit address by invoking the `get_btc_address` function of the otBTC Minter canister.
+* The user obtains the deposit address by invoking the `get_btc_deposit_address` function of the BTC Staking Pool canister.
 This function, serving as a wrapper of the `get_btc_address` function of the ckBTC Minter canister, generates a BTC deposit address for the user.
 * The user transfers BTC to the provided deposit address on the Bitcoin network.
-* Subsequently, the user calls the `update_balance` function of the otBTC Minter canister to perform the following actions automatically:
-  * Update the user's balance
-  * Mint ckBTC tokens
-  * Mint otBTC tokens
-  * Stake the otBTC tokens into the otBTC Staking Pool.

-The `update_balance` function serves as a wrapper for the `update_balance` function of the ckBTC Minter canister, incorporating additional processes:

-* Update deposited BTC amount and mint ckBTC tokens: The ckBTC Minter canister mints an equivalent amount of ckBTC tokens to match the deposited BTC.
-These tokens are minted into a specific sub-account of the otBTC Minter canister, with the sub-account ID generated from the user's principal ID and a specified sub-account ID.
-* Mint otBTC tokens: The otBTC Minter canister mints an equivalent amount of otBTC tokens as the ckBTC tokens minted.
-These newly minted otBTC tokens are directly transferred to a designated sub-account of the otBTC Staking Pool.
-The sub-account ID is generated from the user's principal ID and a specified sub-account ID.
+* Subsequently, the user calls the `update_balance` function of the BTC Staking Pool canister to update the user's BTC balance and mint ckBTC tokens for the user.
+The minted ckBTC tokens are then transferred to a designated sub-account of the BTC Staking Pool canister.
+The sub-account ID is specified by the user.
-* Inform otBTC Staking Pool: The otBTC Minter canister notifies the otBTC Staking Pool by invoking its `stake_for` function, ensuring the staked otBTC tokens are accounted for the user.

 The general process flow is shown as follows: